TYPO3/coding-standards/README.md

 If you work on a team, and you use different IDE settings, `.editorconfig` helps you to have the same settings across all editors.
 It does not matter if it is VS-Code, vim or PhpStorm.

-3. eslint config

-TypeScript rules are also available.

 ### Setting up the TYPO3 rulesets as boilerplate

 Our coding standards file can set this up for you.
 Run